jenkinsci/job-dsl-plugin/docs/Folder-Reference.md

 }
 ```

-Change the initial view to show when the folder contains multiple views (defaults to the 'All' view, which cannot be removed).
+Change the initial view to show when the folder contains multiple views (defaults to the 'All' view, which cannot be
+removed).

 ```groovy
 folder('project-a') {
     primaryView('InitialView')
 }

 listView('project-a/InitialView') {
     description('shown by default')
 }
 ```

+(since 1.36)

 ### Authorization

 ```groovy